-Housing & Residence Life at the University of Chicago offers a gender-neutral housing option to students of all class years, allowing increased choice in selecting roommates, regardless of gender, in order to respect and support the various needs of our students.
+Housing & Residence Life at the University of Chicago offers a gender-neutral housing option to students of all class years, allowing increased choice in selecting roommates, regardless of gender.

 Students are placed into the housing assignment queue based on the date of payment of their enrollment deposit.
 The overwhelming majority of students find that they are happy in the House to which they are assigned.
 Those who would like to move into a different House can work with their Resident Heads and the staff in Housing & Residence Life to arrange to move during the room-change period.